Factory (trading post): Hanseatic kontor origins (c. 1300s)

-European colonialism traces its roots from the classical era, when Phoenicians, Greeks and Romans established colonies of settlement around the Mediterranean, but ancient Greek and Phoenician emporia also operated, specialising in trade in (for example) grain, slaves and luxury goods with hinterland peoples.
-However, trading "factories" were a unique institution born in medieval Europe.
+European colonialism traces its roots from the classical era, when Phoenicians, Greeks and Romans established colonies of settlement around the Mediterranean, but ancient Greek and Phoenician emporia also operated non-settlement trading posts, specialising on trade in (for example) grain, slaves and luxury goods with hinterland peoples.
 Originally, factories were organizations of European merchants from a state, meeting in a foreign place.
 These organizations sought to defend their common interests, mainly economic (as well as organized insurance and protection), enabling the maintenance of diplomatic and trade relations within the foreign country where they were set.

-The factories were established from 1356 onwards in the main trading-centers, usually ports or central hubs that prospered under the influence of the Hanseatic League and its guilds and its kontors (larger trading-posts).
+The factories were established from 1356 onwards in the main trading centers, usually ports or central hubs that prospered under the influence of the Hanseatic League and its guilds and its kontors (larger trading-posts).
 The Hanseatic cities had their own law system and furnished their own protection and mutual aid.
-The Hanseatic League maintained factories, among others, in England (Boston, King's Lynn), Norway (Tønsberg), and Finland (Åbo).
-Later, cities like Bruges and Antwerp actively tried to take over the monopoly of trade from the Hansa, inviting foreign merchants to join in.

 Because foreigners were not allowed to buy land in these cities, merchants clustered around factories, like the Portuguese in their Bruges factory: the factor(s) and the officers rented the housing and warehouses, arbitrated trade, and even managed insurance funds, working both as an association and an embassy, even administering justice within the merchant community.
+Later, cities like Bruges and its succeeding post Antwerp actively tried to take over the monopoly of trade from the Hansa, inviting foreign merchants to join in.

+Locations

+The four major kontores of the League were: